 Advice for college applicants: Searching for colleges is like experimenting with new foods.
 You never know what will excite your taste buds.
 Be open to potential colleges like you are open to new flavors, new spices, and uniquely regional cuisine.
 You don’t know what you don’t know until you’ve tried it.

-Adam Sapp, Assistant Vice President & Director of Admissions
+Adam Sapp, Interim Vice President & Dean of Admissions and Financial Aid

 California: East San Fernando Valley

-International: Hong Kong, India, Japan, Korea, Pacific Islands, Southeast Asia, Taiwan and all other international areas not otherwise assigned
+International: Hong Kong, Japan, Pacific Islands, South Korea, Southeast Asia, Taiwan and all other international areas not otherwise assigned

 Hometown: Danville, OH